AndrewDKeys/hackathonV.2/README.md

 ### Developed by Manick Studios

-Blockade was made for the IEEE Hack-A-Damien GameJam 2024 under the theme "Same Level, Different Challenges".
+Blockade was made for the IEEE Hack-A-Damien Hackathon 2024 under the theme "Same Level, Different Challenges".

 **Game Loop:**